What does the name PowerShell refer to?

 Key differences between PowerShell Desktop and PowerShell Core

-The following table summarizes the key differences between PowerShell Desktop and PowerShell Core.
+The following table shows the differences between PowerShell Desktop and PowerShell Core in more detail.

 Property | PowerShell Desktop | PowerShell Core |